There’s a lot of eagle activity currently at Wegerzyn Gardens MetroPark, according to Jim Weller, founder of the Eastwood Eagle Watchers.

 Nomadic eagles — as well as Orv and Willa, Carillon Historical Park’s resident bald eagles — can sometimes be seen there overlooking the Stillwater River.

-Keep an eye out along the river corridor through downtown.
+Keep an eye out along the river corridor through downtown, too.
 Eagles have been known to swoop past the windshields of automobiles on the Stewart and Washington Street bridges.

-They have also been spotted in the trees along the river near Temple Israel, 130 Riverside Drive, and further north toward Island MetroPark.
+They have also been spotted in the trees along the river near Temple Israel on Riverside Drive, and further north as well, toward Island MetroPark.